Three killed in roadside blast in eastern Kenya - police

-NAIROBI Three people were killed in eastern Kenya when their vehicle ran over a homemade bomb on Tuesday, police said.
+NAIROBI (Reuters) - Three people were killed in eastern Kenya when their vehicle ran over a homemade bomb on Tuesday, police said.

 The incident, the latest in a string of attacks in the region, took place two months before Kenya holds elections.
 Most have been claimed by Somali Islamist insurgents.